hurrhnn/.-./README.md

 <br>

 * Running **x86_64** Linux machines on `UTM(qemu)` and execute `wine`/`wine64`.
-   - Extremely slow. (because there is no `hypervisor.framework` acceleration support on x86_64 machines.)
+   - Extremely slow. (because there is no `hypervisor.framework` acceleration support on x86_64 virtual machines.)
    - `wine`/`wine64` crashed.
 (The winedbg opens and it cannot create a wine prefix.)
    - VirtualGL software accelerations.
 (VGL Transport with X11 Forwarding)
 <br>

 * Running arm64 Linux machines on `qemu` [**with GPU acceleration**](https://gist.github.com/akihikodaki/87df4149e7ca87f18dc56807ec5a1bc5) and execute `wine`/`wine64`.
-   - I'm using M1 Pro, [there is have an issue](https://gist.github.com/akihikodaki/87df4149e7ca87f18dc56807ec5a1bc5?permalink_comment_id=4064827#gistcomment-4064827), so I used [patched akihikodaki's qemu](https://github.com/hurrhnn/qemu-m1-patch/commit/8be614e0bb870121ddfbe2620b3e2871e03bb817).
+   - I'm using M1 Pro, [there is have an issue](https://gist.github.com/akihikodaki/87df4149e7ca87f18dc56807ec5a1bc5?permalink_comment_id=4064827#gistcomment-4064827), so I used [patched akihikodaki's qemu](https://github.com/hurrhnn/qemu-hvf-patch/commit/8be614e0bb870121ddfbe2620b3e2871e03bb817).
    - As far as I know, there is no way to run `wine` normally with x86_64 emulation I think.
    - Hardware 3D accelerations.
 (Linux guest OS only.)
 <br>